 Foreign stock funds are also known as international funds.
 These funds invest in companies based on the particular focus of the fund's investment goals.
 They can be global or region-focused in the portfolio holdings.
 While these funds will usually offer higher returns, it comes at the cost of exposure to higher risks—including the risk from currency exchange rates.

 Small-Cap Stock Fund

 Small-cap funds hold publically traded companies that have a market capitalization of between $300 million and $2 billion.
 Small-cap funds offer aggressive growth but come with more volatility.
 If you want to offer—or invest in—an aggressive stock fund option, a good choice, that can complement an S&P 500 index fund, is a small-cap stock fund.

 Small-cap stocks have historically produced higher long-term returns than large-cap stocks.
 But part of their attraction in 401(k) plans is that they don't have a high correlation to the S&P 500 index, which means they can add diversification to a portfolio.

 Total Bond Market Index Fund

 Total bond funds are mutual funds or exchange-traded funds (ETFs) that hold bonds—or debt—across a wide range of maturities.
 The debt securities that these funds hold are usually corporate-level bonds, but you will also see holdings of municipal bonds, high-grade mortgage-backed securities (MBS) as well as Treasury bonds.

 You only need one good bond fund, and a total bond market index fund will provide diversified exposure to the entire bond market.

 Money Market Funds

 Cash can be a part of a diversified portfolio.
-There will be times when the 401(k) held funds will return cash to the plan.
+There will be times when the 401(k) held funds would return cash to the plan.
 A money market fund provides a perfect holding place for this cash.
 Money market funds include very liquid holdings.

 And some 401(k) participants want to take advantage of the employer match but are terrified to invest in stocks or bonds.
 Therefore a money market fund or a stable value fund is a must in a 401(k) plan.